High-stakes games: Tencent rolls the dice on mobile

 Unlike rivals Baidu Inc, the owner of China’s biggest Internet search engine, and Alibaba Group, the country’s leading e-commerce company, whose first-quarter revenue of $959 million and $1.38 billion, respectively, depended mostly on advertising, Tencent’s quarterly revenue of $2.18 billion was fuelled by computer games such as its popular “League of Legends”.

 For 2014, WeChat will account for 2.95 billion yuan ($482 million) of Tencent’s revenue, Barclays estimates, and mobile games could make up 73 percent of that.
-Tencent reported revenue of 338 million yuan ($55.86 million) from mobile games in January-March this year.
+Last year, Tencent made no money from mobile gaming, but reported revenue of $338 million from that segment in January-March this year.

 Tencent announces its second-quarter results later on Wednesday.